wrahool/FinCEN_SARsData/README.md

 ## License

-To the extent any new intellectual property rights have been created, the Berkman Klein Center for Internet & Society at Harvard University is the rights holder and these works are licensed under the Creative Commons Attribution 4.0 International Public License license (https://creativecommons.org/licenses/by/4.0/).
+To the extent any intellectual property rights have been created, the Berkman Klein Center for Internet & Society at Harvard University is the rights holder and these works are licensed under the Creative Commons Attribution 4.0 International Public License license (https://creativecommons.org/licenses/by/4.0/).